Chicken Enchilada Chili is a hearty chili made with enchilada sauce, black beans, chili beans, tomatoes, and more, easy to make and totally delicious.

-Chicken enchilada chili is super to make and is ready in under an hour.
+Chicken enchilada chili is super easy to make and is ready in under an hour.
 It’s full of flavor and may just replace your current chili recipe.

 Chicken Enchilada Chili